YUTA-fywoo/chatgpt-web-workers/README.md

 to the worker that needs it.
 Integrate the results and deliver a checked final file.
 ```

 Invoking the skill requires **at least one and at most six distinct worker chats per task**, including replacements.
-It does not recursively spawn workers.
-Small tasks still use one worker under this policy; leave the skill out when delegation adds no value.
+Use one for a focused task and more for substantial independent work; coherent follow-ups reuse the same chats.

 ## Plus users: adapting to Sol High